unlock-protocol/unlock/governance/README.md

 ### Make a DAO proposal

-1. First, create a file in the `proposals` folder that describe the proposal itself.
+1. First, create a file in the `proposals` folder that describes the proposal itself.
 The file should contain either a js async function or a literal object and should export as default an object containing: 1. the title of the proposal and 2. an array with the description of the calls to send - in following format:

 #### Exports a literal object